The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |Very Good (740-799)||$1,453||$1,937|

-If you are saddled with an at-fault crash, speeding ticket, reckless driving citation, or DUI on your record, Progressive could be a better choice than Safe Auto.
-Every insurance company has different post-violation pricing structures, so it's worth comparing quotes to figure out which insurer suits you.
+If you're saddled with an at-fault collision, ticket, reckless driving citation, or DWI in your rear view mirror, Progressive could be a better choice than Safe Auto.
+Every car insurance company prices its policies differently, so it's worth comparing quotes to understand which insurer suits you.

 |At-fault accident (damage < $1,000)||$2,720||$2,867|